-Automatically backup Word documents
+Automatically save Word documents (and Excel Workbooks)

 AutoRecover provides the basis to recover a document (or part of it) in the event of a system crash, but is somewhat hit or miss and should not be relied upon to save your bacon.